 We are proud to present one of the largest releases since the GB Operator's launch.
-Although it started with just a short list of features, as development evolved we saw the opportunity to add many more requested features to the Operator software.
+Although it started with just a short list of features, as development evolved we saw the opportunity to add many more requested features to the Playback app.
 This release sees us completing a considerable amount of the Roadmap we made all the way back in 2020.

 Notably, v0.9 includes Autosaving Support, which brings the experience of playing on Operator devices closer to how it was when playing on original consoles.
 This means the Operator software detects when a save is made during a gaming session and it is able to write the updated progress directly to the cartridge, on the spot.